oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 and JADN has three mechanisms to define the information conveyed by a type separately from the data used to serialize it:

-1. Representation of primitives such as IP addresses by binary value or as text (formats)
+1. Representation of primitives such as dates or IP addresses by binary value or as text (formats)
 2. Enumeration of string values by tag or content (vocabularies and field ID/Names)
 3. Representation of tablular data by column name or position (records)

-Separating the information needed by applications from information-less (insignificant) data used to format it for human consumption allows a single model to define multiple data formats ranging from nearly pure-information RFC 791 IP headers to highly-verbose XML.
-This allows data to be translated bidirectionally between data formats without loss of information.
+Separating the information needed by applications from information-less (insignificant) data used to represent it for machine parsing and human consumption allows a single information model to define data models for formats ranging from nearly pure-information RFC 791 IP headers to highly-verbose XML.
+This allows data to be translated bidirectionally among multiple formats without losing information.

 ## 1.1 Requirements